-Although the lesson from today’s daily lectionary is taken from Ephesians 2:11-22, since today is the celebration of the Circumcision of Christ, I’m choosing to write about the lesson related to that event, which we celebrate on January 1.
-There is one, unobtrusive verse in the Gospels that most of us skip over each year.
+Though the lesson from today is taken from Ephesians 2:11-22, on the Circumcision of Christ, we should not forget about one, unobtrusive verse that most of us skip over each year.
 It’s tucked away right after the justly famous Christmas passage in St. Luke’s Gospel.
-But after the angels had sung and announced, after the shepherds had watched their flock by night, had come to the Lamb of God, and had gone home, Jesus was circumcised.
+But after the angels have sung and announced, after the shepherds had watched their flock by night, had come to the Lamb of God, and had gone home, Jesus was circumcised.

 Luke 2:21: “And when eight days were completed for the circumcision of the Child, His name was called Jesus, the name given by the angel before He was conceived in the womb.”

 Why would St. Luke bother to record this?
 Why should it concern us?
 And why would the Church see fit to set aside one day a year to commemorate one verse in the Bible?
 There is good reason, but I suppose that if an entire book can be written about the obscure Prayer of Jabez, an obscure Old Testament figure, then I suppose we can dwell a little on an important event in the life of the Christ Himself.

 To begin with, consider what care God the Father took in bringing the Son to us.
 He not only made Him like one of us but also had Him undergo the same kind of life that any first century Jew might.
 The point is that He was made like us in all things that He might redeem all things in us.
 Jesus, the Righteous One, had to be circumcised so that He could perfectly keep the Law on our behalf.
 And I find that meaningful.